 “A bit, thank you.
 I’ll enjoy my pint now.”
 Trevor preferred a certain social distance with hired help.
 Better that way–assured proper respect and, as importantly, privacy.

-His hair rustled in the ocean breeze, colder than he expected The turned-up collar of his long topcoat protected his earlobes against the on-and-off again gusts; the tops of his ears still ached.
+His hair rustled in the ocean breeze, colder than he expected.
+The turned-up collar of his long topcoat protected his earlobes against the on-and-off again gusts; nonetheless, the tops of his ears still ached.
 His most recent flame, Mildred, thought the graying in his dark brown hair added a distinguished flair.
 Quite the gold digger, she.
-Wonderfully talented in bed, nonetheless.
-He would dump her as soon as the inheritance popped-up in his chequing.
-He turned off the promenade path and headed toward the street shops several blocks inland.
+Wonderfully talented in bed, however.
+He would dump her as soon as the inheritance popped-up in his cheque account.
+He turned-off the promenade path and headed toward the street shops several blocks inland.
 No doubt this time of year, a bargain or two waited for the plucking.

 “Genuine Irish wool, sir.
 High quality, heavy, very warm and lasts for years.
 Good in wet weather, too.”

 Two pedestrians on the pavement passed by the shop window.
 Cousin Rodney walked in tow behind some old biddy, his arms filled with packages like some pack animal.
 Trevor dropped the garment onto the shelf.
 Without a further word to the shopkeeper, he dashed out the shop.

 The plumpish woman stopped first, then Rodney.
 Unlike his cousin, she turned to face him.
 Silver strands of hair squirmed from beneath the edges of her burgundy woolen hat; the locks contrasted against its bold color.
 Trevor caught up to them.
 His cousin and he towered over the woman, a little person.

 “May I help you?”
 The woman’s manner indicated anything other than a desire to help.

 “My cousin most certainly may,” he said.
 “Rodney, old boy, turn around, look at me, will you?
 Why the odd behavior?”